arun-ar/arun-ar.github.io/_posts/2018-07-26-6-things-to-build-better-b2b-web-ui.markdown

 {% include figure image_path="/assets/images/component-library-example.png" alt="An image of  component library created by SalesForce" caption="Component Library of SalesForce" %}

 Component libraries are similar to Design systems.
-Here the components are not just visual but behaviour too.
+Here the components are not just visual but with behaviour too.
 Each Component is more like a little application - at molecular scale.
 For example, a Grid or a Login component.
 With Component libraries, you don't have to rebuild a custom grid component or login component for every application in your enterprise.

 Thanks to frameworks like Angular2 & React, finally Component libraries are easy to setup as we have moved away from the notion of building web pages to building components.